Back To Top

 Perhaps unsurprisingly, once I dropped our mattress purchasing budget to under £250, I found it became a struggle to find a mattress that fulfilled all of our testing criteria.
 However, all in all, the Bensons for Beds Simply Support Pocket Sprung mattress proved itself to be the best of the under £250 crop, and at just £219.99 for a double and £199.99 for a single, it's very reasonably priced.

 'It's a no-frills mattress,' says Rachel, 'and as someone who prefers a firm mattress, I often find that cheaper mattresses don’t provide the support to the spine that I like, however, this one did better than most.
-It was comfortable and I slept well on it, as did my husband.'
+It was comfortable, and I slept well on it, as did my husband.'

 The downsides?
-'I could feel when my husband rolled over in the night, and it didn't offer the memory foam cushioning that the DreamCloud Hybrid mattress does, so my hip and shoulder weren't as comfortable when I was side sleeping.
+'I could feel when my husband rolled over in the night, and it didn't offer the memory foam cushioning that the DreamCloud Hybrid mattress does, so my hip and shoulder weren't as comfortable when I was side sleeping.' says Rachel.
 However, it has decent edge support for a sub-£250 mattress, and I love the fact that the pocket spring support is padded with 75% recycled PET polyester – it's great to see a more environmentally-friendly budget mattress.'

 Also tested

-Emma Hybrid Original Mattress
+Emma Original Lite Mattress

-Emma Hybrid Original Mattress: was £359 now £323.10 at Emma UK
+Emma Original Lite Mattress: £289 at Emma UK

 Budget mattress quick comparison